 Organizational development budgets are limited these days — companies are running lean on all fronts and training resources are as pared back as they have ever been.
-So it’s important that every initiative counts.
+So it’s important that every initiative and leadership development module counts.
 Training leaders who are trying to do more with less often ask us which approaches will produce the best results:

 - Training the more senior ranks in the organization to become better leaders